Arsenic-01/nutrigenius/README.md

 - **View Full Procedure:** Users can click on any recipe card to view the full step-by-step cooking instructions in a dialog modal.
 - **External Recipe Links:** Provides a direct link to view the full, original recipe on its source website.
 - **Responsive Design:** Fully responsive interface that works seamlessly on desktop, tablet, and mobile devices.
-- **Blazing Fast API** FastAPI backend, serving recipes in under 100ms.
+- **Blazing Fast API:** FastAPI backend, serving recipes in under 100ms.

 ## 🛠️ Tech Stack